 • AWD spreads their hateful propaganda via the internet and by distributing provocative fliers, posters, and stickers.

-• AWD members participate in “hate camps,” organized hiking excursions and military-style training exercises.
+• Members participate in “hate camps,” organized hiking excursions and military-style training exercises.

-• AWD members have participated in white supremacist rallies and events organized by other white supremacist groups.
+• Members have participated in white supremacist rallies and events organized by other white supremacist groups.

-• AWD members and associates have been linked to violent crimes including murder and alleged plots to attack civilians, nuclear facilities and synagogues.
+• Members and associates have been linked to violent crimes including murder and alleged plots to attack civilians, nuclear facilities and synagogues.

 Atomwaffen Division (AWD) is a small neo-Nazi group that became active in 2016.
+The group is believed to have originated online from a now-defunct Neo-Nazi forum called Iron March, which was known for its extreme content and calls for violence.
 According to the AWD website, they are “a revolutionary national socialist organization centered around political activism and the practice of an autonomous fascist lifestyle.”
 They promote the idea that societal and governmental “systems” are collapsing and that democracy and capitalism have “given way to Jewish oligarchies and globalist bankers resulting in the cultural and racial displacement of the white race.”

 Members train in preparation for an impending race war and promote the use of violence to reach their goal of “uncompromising victory.”
 In a promotional video published on January 21, 2018, members, dressed in military-styled camouflaged fatigues, shout “gas the Kikes” and “race war now” as they fire weapons and practice tactical maneuvers.